 Choosing Toys for Your New Puppy

 Congratulations on the newest addition to your family!
-Bringing home a new puppy is an exciting time, there is a lot of information to take on board and new items to purchase.
-One thing you will definitely need for your new puppy is toys, and plenty of them!
-To keep him interested in toys and not chewing your shoes, you should buy enough toys that you can rotate them every day over a week or more so that he doesn't become bored.
+Bringing home a new puppy is an exciting time; but there is a lot of information to take on board and plenty of new items to purchase.
+One thing you will definitely need for your new puppy is a variety toys!
+To keep your puppy interested in toys and away from your shoes, you should buy enough toys that you can rotate them every day over a week or more so that they don't become bored.
 Here's a list of some options you should include in your puppy's toybox.

 When you first bring him home, your puppy is likely to be missing his litter mates.
 By providing him with a soft toy to snuggle up with you can give him some comfort and help to make him feel a little less homesick.

 Rope toys are a fun way for your puppy to get all his chewing and biting urges out.
 Tug of war can be an enjoyable way to play with your pup and build your bond, but make sure that you play it in a controlled way and stop before things get out of hand.
 It is a good idea to use clicker training to teach your dog 'drop it' or 'leave' as a way to finish of a game of tug of war.